craftercms/docs/source/.new-ia/by-role/system-admin/studio/debugging-publishing-issues.rst

 |

 After successful manual syncing of repositories the publishing process needs to be enabled again.
-This can be done through Studio, by clicking on the ``Start`` button in |projectTools| -> ``Publishing`` -> ``Status``.  :ref:`publishing-status` contains more information on the Publishing Status tab in Studio.
+This can be done through Studio, by clicking on the ``Start`` button in |projectTools| -> ``Publishing`` -> ``Status``.  :ref:`newIa-publishing-status` contains more information on the Publishing Status tab in Studio.
-Another way to enable the publishing process is to call the :ref:`crafter-studio-api-publish-start` Rest API to start publishing.
+Another way to enable the publishing process is to call the :ref:`newIa-crafter-studio-api-publish-start` Rest API to start publishing.

 -----------------------------------------------------
 Publishing Issues When Moving Projects Around in Disk